asensio-lab/popular-sentiment-electric-vehicle-drivers-united-states/README.md

 11. Run t_tests_stateCBSA.Rmd.
 It will create two .txt files that show output of the t-tests.

 ## ML Data Visualization: Saliency heatmap for CNN model interpretability
 Run cnn_visualization_final.py to create saliency heatmaps for interpretability of the CNN model.
-This code requires "training_data.csv" file, and WordtoVec.
+This code requires "cnn_model.hdf5", and "tokenizer.pickle" files.
 The code is referenced from Tixier, A. J.-P.  Notes on deep learning for nlp.arXiv933preprint arXiv:1808.09772(2018).

 ## Statistical Uncertainty of CNN model
 Starting with a random data split and initialization, we report the statistical uncertainty of the test accuracy for the CNN classifier for 1000 runs.
 For replication, see cnn_uncertainty.py.